alxers/book_of_proof/11_chapter.md

 Direct proof.
 Suppose that x | y and y | z, then y = x * a (for some a in Z) and z = y * b (for some b in Z).
 Then z = x * a * b = x (ab).
 By definition x | z.

+.13.
+Consider the relation R = { (x, y) in R x R : x - y  in Z } on R. Prove that this relation is reflexive, symmetric and transitive.
+1) Show that R is reflexive.
+For any (x, x) in R it's true that x - x in Z.